Three holes to fill: I’m lonely, horny, and ornery. Or, in clinical terms, I’m depressed, (hypo)manic, and anxious. In the end, I’m screwed.

 When I’m hypervigilant, I’m keyed up from living in protect mode.
 When depersonalization sets in, I’m desperate to confirm I’m alive.
 I find danger lurking in all directions, each step a trudge through the middle of imaginary battlefields.

 Everyone suffers.
 My attacker was hurting when he hurt me.
 I assume he struggles to make sense of his actions years later.
 I don’t want to compound my suffering—or his—by hitting back.
-Despite attempts to erase him from my mind, I realize we’re forever linked.

 Of course, I’m no saint.
 I’ve hurt family and friends, even lashed out at strangers.
 One spring day in 2003, I took more pills than my bottles directed.
 This got me a date with an ER nurse whose name escapes me.
 She poured me a pitcher of soot water to neutralize the poison.